Jesus’ Kind of Intense Warning to Christian Leaders that Really Applies to all Christians-

 Jesus made it cool to care about the poor, sick and marginalized-

 Until the coming of Jesus no one cared all that much about the sick and poor.
-Most believed the poor and sick were poor and sick because they were horrible people who had been deservedly cursed by the gods.
+Most believed the poor and sick were poor and sick because they were horrible people who had been deservedly cursed by their gods.
 As a result the poor and sick were viewed as profoundly unlikable.
 Little was done, outside the Jewish community to alleviate the suffering of the sick or to help the poor.
 Because Jesus cared deeply about the needs of the poor, sick and marginalized (Luke 12:33, Luke 14:13, Luke 10:30-3), so did His followers.
-From the earliest days of Christianity, charity (caring for the less fortunate) was a fundamental feature of Christian worship and outreach (Acts 6:1-7, Acts 9:36, Romans 15: 25-27, James 2:5-6).
+From the earliest days of Christianity, charity (caring for the less fortunate) was a fundamental feature of Christian worship and outreach (Acts 6:1-7, Acts 9:36, Romans 15:25-27, James 2:5-6).
 As Christianity took root in the Western world caring for the less fortunate became a natural part of life and something even non-religious people do.
 This was certainly not the case before Jesus came into the world.

 Jesus gave children value-